markush0f/github-info-extractor/README.md

 # User Info Bot – Local Installation Guide

-Este proyecto es un chatbot avanzado capaz de responder con **información real del usuario**, combinando scraping web mediante **HeadlessX**, análisis de repositorios de GitHub, bases vectoriales y arquitectura RAG utilizando la API de OpenAI.
+This project is an advanced chatbot capable of responding with **real information about the user**, combining web scraping via **HeadlessX**, GitHub repository analysis, vector-based semantic search, and a RAG (Retrieval-Augmented Generation) architecture using the OpenAI API.

-A continuación se explica cómo ejecutarlo **en local**, incluyendo base de datos con Docker y configuración completa mediante variables de entorno.
+Below is a complete guide to running the project **locally**, including Docker for the database, environment variables, and backend startup.

 ---

 ## 1. Requirements

 * Python 3.11+
-* Docker y Docker Compose
+* Docker & Docker Compose
 * Git
-* Una API Key de OpenAI
+* An OpenAI API Key

 ---